vivshankar/ibm-verify-assets/phishing_protection_for_oauth_device_flow/index.md

 ## The wrap

 This article introduced some of the security implications of using the OAuth 2.0 Device Authorization Grant flow, in particular, with public clients.
-While the use of public clients may be unavoidable in certain situations, adding additional context for a user to make a decision helps reduce the chances of a successful phishing attack.
+While the use of public clients may be unavoidable in certain situations, adding additional context for a user to make a decision helps improve the security posture.